openmhealth/shimmer/README.md

 If you prefer to build the code yourself,

 1. You must have a Java 8 or higher JDK installed.
 You can use either [OpenJDK](http://openjdk.java.net/install/) or the [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-1. You technically don't need to run the console, but it makes your life easier.
-If you're building the console,
+1. If you're building the optional console,
   1. You need [Node.js](http://nodejs.org/download/).
   1. You need [Xcode Command Line Tools](https://developer.apple.com/xcode/) if you're on a Mac.
 1. To run the code natively,